dfinity/portal/docs/developer-docs/integrations/rosetta/icp_rosetta/data_api/balances.md

 # How to fetch account balances
 This endpoint allows you to fetch the balances for a certain account.
+It is the implementation of the [/account/balance endpoint](https://www.rosetta-api.org/docs/AccountApi.html#accountbalance) of the Rosetta API standard.
 For this part of the guide we assume your rosetta instance is up and running under the address `0.0.0.0:8081`.

 Make sure to use the correct NetworkIdentifier as described in this [section](/docs/developer-docs/integrations/rosetta/icp_rosetta/data_api/network).
-For this example an arbitrary AccountIdentifier [220c3a33f90601896e26f76fa619fe288742df1fa75426edfaf759d39f2455a5](https://dashboard.internetcomputer.org/account/220c3a33f90601896e26f76fa619fe288742df1fa75426edfaf759d39f2455a5) was used.
+For this example an arbitrary AccountIdentifier [8b84c3a3529d02a9decb5b1a27e7c8d886e17e07ea0a538269697ef09c2a27b4](https://dashboard.internetcomputer.org/account/8b84c3a3529d02a9decb5b1a27e7c8d886e17e07ea0a538269697ef09c2a27b4) was used.

 ```bash
 curl --location '0.0.0.0:8081/account/balance'  --header 'Content-Type: application/json' --data '{